vidarkongsli/swetugg2022/docs/index.md

 1. Inspect Dapr API
    * Documentation at [dapr.io](https://dapr.io).
    * Use **REST Client** VS Code extension to poke at your sidecar
+1. Spin up a sidecar with your components
+   * `dapr run --app-id kongsli-urlshortener-main --components-path ../components --dapr-http-port 3601`

 ---